Stable many-body resonances in open quantum systems: Abstract

 \section{Abstract}

 Periodically driven quantum many-body systems exhibit novel nonequilibrium states such as prethermalization, discrete time crystals, and many-body localization.
-Recently, it has been proposed the general mechanism of fractional resonances that leads to the slowing of the many-body dynamics in systems with both $U(1)$ and parity symmetry.
-Here, we show that fractional resonance is a stable phenomenon under local noise models.
-To corroborate our finding, we numerically study the dynamics of the Bose-Hubbard model, small scale of which can readily be implemented in existing noisy intermediate-scale quantum (NISQ) devices.
-Our findings suggest a possible pathway towards stable nonequilibrium state-of-matter, with potential applications of quantum memories for quantum information processing.
+Recently, the general mechanism of fractional resonances has been proposed that leads to slowing the many-body dynamics in systems with both $U(1)$ and parity symmetry.
+Here, we show that fractional resonance is stable under local noise models.
+To corroborate our finding, we numerically study the dynamics of a small-scale Bose-Hubbard model that can readily be implemented in existing noisy intermediate-scale quantum (NISQ) devices.
+Our findings suggest a possible pathway towards a stable nonequilibrium state-of-matter, with potential applications of quantum memories for quantum information processing.